RanvierMUD/ranviermud/CONTRIBUTING.md

 the docs that you could add.

 Documentation is stored in the `docs/` folder in the root of the project.
-Our documentation is rendered with `mkdocs` and the Python-Markdown extensions, any markup you can use from those is free game.
+Our documentation is rendered with `mkdocs` version 0.17.x and the Python-Markdown extensions, any markup you can use from those is free game.
 If you want to change the look and feel of the documentation styles are in `docs/_mkdocs/theme/ranvier/assets/stylesheets/application.css`

 You can test your changes to the docs locally by installing [mkdocs](http://www.mkdocs.org/) version 0.15.0 (version is important) and running `mkdocs serve` from the root of the repo.